Seven remedies for sagging breasts

 Sleeping on your side may cause breasts to sag more over time, says Roshini Rajapaksa, MD, Health’s contributing medical editor, since one will dangle downward and its ligaments can become stretched.
-(On a related note, side-sleeping can also contribute to facial wrinkles since one side of your face is
+(On a related note, side-sleeping can also contribute to facial wrinkles since one side of your face is against the pillow.)

 The verdict: If you’re comfortable on your back (and it doesn’t cause you to snore), it may be worth a try.